uthcode/learntosolveit/source/omscs/cs6301/p2l9-behavior-modeling.rst

 You were in a previous state and based upon that state and whatever events occur you move to a new state.
-Systems like this are sometimes called finite state systems because we're going to limit the number of states that they can have.

-To a finite number.
-Okay, and if you recall from your theory course we're going to take advantage of finite state machines as a way of doing the modelling.
+Systems like this are sometimes called finite state systems because we're going to limit the number of states that they can have to a finite number.
+Okay, and if you recall from your theory course we're going to take advantage of finite statemachines as a way of doing the modelling.

 14 - State Transition Table STT